duglin/helloworld/README.md

 - name: mysecrets
 ```

-You'll notice some environment variable looking fields in there.
+You'll notice some environment variable looking values in there.
 Obviously,
 those are not normal Kube yaml things.
 To make life easier, I created
 a script called `kapply` which takes a yaml file and replaces references
 like those with their real values before invoking `kubectl`.
 This allows